 Northern Ireland Civil Service Art Collection

-The Northern Ireland Civil Service art collection came into being in 1963 when the then Prime Minister, Captain Terence O’Neill, proposed works of art to brighten up dull Government offices.
+The Northern Ireland Civil Service art collection came into being in 1963 when the then Prime Minister, Captain Terence O’Neill, proposed works of art to brighten up government offices.
 The principal purpose of the collection is to decorate government offices and public access areas of Northern Ireland government buildings.
-Today, the collection comprises over 1,400 works, valued in 2012 at around £2m.
+Today, the collection comprises over 1,500 works, valued in 2016 at around £2.1 million.
 At any one time over 1,000 pieces are on loan, mostly in the Civil Service office estate.
-The most valuable works, 42 paintings, range in value from around £7k to around £85k.

 Since 1997, the Department of Finance has worked in co-operation with the Office of Public Works in the Republic of Ireland in exhibiting art works from public buildings managed by both Departments.
 These exhibitions have comprised artworks taken from the two collections based on particular themes each year, such as paper works and emerging art.
 The exhibitions provide an opportunity for the wider public to view art works, which normally decorate public buildings.
 Over the years, they have toured extensively throughout Ireland.